Posts

 Image

 OBESITY CANCER RISKS RISING Obesity is driving a sharp increase in cancer deaths across the U.S., with new research showing that deaths from cancers linked to obesity have tripled in the past two decades.
 The latest numbers, presented at ENDO 2025 by The Endocrine Society, paint a troubling picture—women, older adults, and minority groups, especially those in underserved and rural areas, are bearing the brunt of this crisis [The Endocrine Society, 2025].
 Researchers analyzed over 33,000 deaths from obesity-related cancers and found the most significant spikes among Black Americans, Native Americans, and people living outside big cities.
-Dr. Faizan Ahmed, the study’s lead author, stressed how urgent it is to improve early cancer screening and healthcare access for high-risk groups.
+Dr. Faizan Ahmed, the study’s lead author, stressed the urgency of improving early cancer screening and healthcare access for high-risk groups.
 “Obesity is a major risk factor for multiple cancers, leading to substantial mortality,” Ahmed said.
-“Our results highlight the need for targeted public health efforts and equitable healthcare access” [...
+“Our results highlight the need for targeted public health efforts and equitable healthcare access” [END...

 Image